Sources and Credits

 Primary and Secondary Sources

-The primary sources on which I have relied are too numerous to detail on this page, and are not easily available to the general public.
-But to allow readers to follow in my footsteps with generally available materials, these are the principal secondary sources on which I have relied and which I believe to be the most definitive:
+The archival primary sources on which I have relied are too numerous to detail on this page and are not easily available to the general public.
+But to allow readers to follow in my footsteps with published and generally available materials, these are some of the principal sources on which I have relied and which I believe to be the most definitive:

 - William F. Althoff: Sky Ships: A History of the Airship in the United States Navy